hammadreal02/Physical-AI-and-Robotics/docs/01-module-ros2/chapter-1.md

 ---
 import RosCodeExample from '@site/src/components/_client.RosCodeExample';

-# ROS 2 Fundamentals: Week 1 - Getting Started
+# Get Started - week 01

-Welcome to the first week of our ROS 2 module!
-This week, we will lay the groundwork for understanding and working with the Robot Operating System 2 (ROS 2).
+**Welcome** to the first week of our **ROS 2 module!** This week, we will lay the groundwork for understanding and working with the Robot Operating System 2 (ROS 2).
 ROS 2 is a flexible framework for writing robot software.
 It's a collection of tools, libraries, and conventions that aim to simplify the task of creating complex and robust robot behaviors across a wide variety of robotic platforms.

 ## What is ROS 2 and Why Use It?